 - Create a username and password, and enter your e-mail address.

-- Enter your name, date of birth, Social Security Number, contact information, and challenge questions and answers.
+- Enter your name, date of birth, Social Security Number, contact information, and select your challenge questions and enter the answers.

 - If you have a Federal Student Aid PIN, you will be able to enter it and link it to your FSA ID.
 You can still create an FSA ID if you have forgotten or do not have a PIN.